VVS1 vs. VVS2 Diamonds: Which One is Truly Flawless for Your Ring?

 VVS2 Diamonds

-VVS2 diamonds likewise feature tiny inclusions.
+VVS2 diamonds likewise have very small inclusions.
 However, these flaws are marginally more evident than those in VVS1 diamonds when viewed under 10x magnification.
-VVS2 diamond inclusions are still very minute and difficult to see without a skilled eye.
-The inclusions in VVS2 are not apparent to the unaided eye, similar to VVS1 diamonds.
+VVS2 diamond inclusions are still very minute and difficult to see without a skilled eye, similar to VVS1 diamonds.

 Watch this 1 Carat VVS2 Diamond in Super HD.